JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 ## Usage

-Run the main.py script to generate the README file.
+Run `main.py` script to generate the README file.
 The application automatically saves the repository content and files list, as well as the README file, as text files to the `/data/` and `/output directories`, respectively:
 ```
 python main.py
 ```